openphacts/ops-platform-setup/vagrant_install/README.md

 #### Loading Steps

 A concrete step-by-step workflow would look like this:

 1. Use the "/load" API call to *queue* the dataset and linkset dumps from a VOID header for loading.
 The API call expects 2 parameters the VOID uri and the graph name where the datasets will be loaded in the triplestore.
+The VOID headers are expected to follow the minimal guidelines specified [here](http://www.openphacts.org/specs/2013/WD-datadesc-20130912/#dataset-model) .
+Important for this process is that you specify the data dumps with the void:dataDump predicate and that you link datasets to their subsets (which can also be linksets) via the void:subset predicate.
+In addition, we make the assumption that the dataset description URI appearing in the VOID header (void:DatasetDescription) is the same as the actual location of the VOID, which is also provided as a parameter to our API call.

 Example:

     http://localhost/load?uri=https%3A%2F%2Fraw.github.com%2Fopenphacts%2Fops-platform-setup%2FseverVOIDs%2Fvoid%2Fchembl%2Fchembl16-void.ttl&graph=http%3A%2F%2Fwww.ebi.ac.uk%2Fchembl

 2. Repeat 1. for all the available VOID headers.